 Unfortunately, there is no simple answer when it comes to rust proofing your vehicle.
 To make matters even more complicated, it’s become a common practice for manufacturers to use galvanized steel in their vehicles frames.
 With a coating of zinc, galvanized steel doesn’t react with oxygen the way iron does greatly reducing the risk of rust.
 Cars built these days aren’t going to completely rust out like you’d see decades ago.
 Factors like the climate you will be driving in, the terrain you will be driving on and the amount you will be driving affect the decision.
 Rust proofing will make more sense if your vehicle is regularly subjected to the elements, but if you plan to mainly do city driving in a warm climate chances are it isn’t necessary.

 You should also take into account the length of time you will own your vehicle.
 Those with a short-term lease won’t see much benefit in rust proofing, save for a slightly higher residual value.
-If you plan on owning you’re a vehicle for the long haul, rust proofing may contribute to maintaining your vehicle for longer.
+If you plan on owning your vehicle for the long haul, rust proofing may contribute to maintaining your vehicle for longer.
 Finally, the decisions to rust proof has to make financial sense; you wouldn’t want to spend $1,000 rust proofing a $10,000 sedan.

-Next, find out 20+ things you must do to get your car ready for winter.
+Now that you know the best rust proofing options, find out 20+ things you must do to get your car ready for winter.